geonetwork/core-geonetwork/docs/manual/docs/index.md

 # GeoNetwork {#toc}

-Welcome to GeoNetwork. this documentation is organized into specific guides targeting different audience:
+Welcome to GeoNetwork. this documentation is organized into specific guides targeting different audience.

 <div class="grid cards" markdown>